mann1mal/zPod-PKS-CSE-Demos/CSERBACDemo/README.md

 prod-ovdc           prod-org            ent-pks
 ~~~

-## Enable the enterprise-dev-org for Enterprise PKS k8 Cluster Creation via CSE
+## Step 2: Enable the enterprise-dev-org for Enterprise PKS k8 Cluster Creation via CSE

-First, we have to add the right that allows an org to support Enterprise PKS clusters to our `enterprise-dev-org`:
+**2.1** Add the right that allows an org to support Enterprise PKS cluster creation to our `enterprise-dev-org`:
 ~~~
 $ vcd right add "{cse}:PKS DEPLOY RIGHT" -o enterprise-dev-org
 ~~~
-Now, we need to ensure we are using the correct org and then enable the OvDC to support Enterprise PKS cluster creation with the following command:
+**2.2** Ensure you are using the correct org and then enable the OvDC to support Enterprise PKS cluster creation with the following command:
 ~~~
 $ vcd cse ovdc enable ent-dev-ovdc -o enterprise-dev-org -k ent-pks --pks-plan "dev-plan" --pks-cluster-domain "pks.zpod.io"
 ~~~